Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Introduction

-The studies previously discussed have employed episodic learning as a means to acquire knowledge that can be transferred to new classes.
-This approach involves the arrangement of learning problems into episodes, each composed of small training and validation subsets, designed to simulate the scenarios encountered during evaluation.
-However, \cite{laenen2021episodes} criticized this method, arguing that the constraints of episodic learning are unnecessary and that using training groups in this manner is data-inefficient.
-Similarly, \cite{tian2020rethinking} argued that in tasks involving rare classes, the effectiveness of rapid adaptation is more attributable to the quality of the learned representation than to the few-shot learning algorithm itself.
-They incorporated self-supervised learning in their model to enhance this representation.
-In a similar context, \cite{sun2019meta} proposed the concept of Meta-transfer learning, which is aimed at refining the learned representation.
-They conducted various experiments to compare the effectiveness of fine-tuning pre-trained Deep Neural Network (DNN) models with and without episodic learning.
-Their findings underscore the significance of integrating transfer learning with few-shot learning methodologies.
+The mentioned studies in the field of skin disease classification have employed episodic learning as a method to acquire knowledge transferable to new classes.
+This approach involves dividing learning problems into small training and validation subsets to simulate scenarios encountered during evaluation.
+However, some studies in the FSL domain working with natural images have criticized episodic learning, arguing that its constraints are unnecessary and that using training groups in this manner is data-inefficient \cite{laenen2021episodes}.
+Similarly, \cite{tian2020rethinking} argued that, in tasks involving rare classes, the effectiveness of rapid adaptation depends more on the quality of the learned representation than on the few-shot learning algorithm itself.
+To enhance representation quality, they incorporated self-supervised learning components into their models.
+In a similar context, \cite{sun2019meta} proposed the concept of Meta-Transfer Learning, which aims to refine the learned representation.
+These studies conducted various experiments comparing the effectiveness of fine-tuning pre-trained Deep Neural Network (DNN) models with and without episodic learning.
+Their findings highlight the significance of integrating transfer learning with few-shot learning methodologies.

 The existing literature consistently highlights the ongoing challenge of effectively managing the issue of long-tailed data distribution in skin disease studies \cite{mahajan2020meta, xiao2023boosting, dai2023pfemed}.
 Although current methods show promise in specific dataset contexts, their ability to generalize broadly remains limited.
-Most research in this field has been directed towards developing dataset-specific solutions, addressing the unique challenges and sensitivities arising from variations in class counts, data formats, and other critical characteristics.
+Most research in this field has focused on developing dataset-specific solutions, addressing the unique challenges and sensitivities arising from variations in class counts, data formats, and other critical characteristics.
+On the other hand, episodic training techniques, which have been criticized for their inefficiency in the natural image domain of FSL, continue to be utilized in this context.

-In our study, we aim to conduct an in-depth analysis of the benefits and drawbacks of integrating few-shot learning, episodic learning, and transfer learning.
-Our main focus is on developing a foundational framework specifically designed to utilize the inherent properties of long-tailed skin datasets.
-While acknowledging the potential benefits of performance-enhancing methods, our base approach distinctly diverges from such techniques.